Wacom-Developer/personal-knowledge-library/docs/knowledge/services/graph.md

             If the graph service returns an error code

     `create_relation(self, auth_key: str, source: str, relation: knowledge.base.ontology.OntologyPropertyReference, target: str)`
-    :   Creates a relation for a entity to a source entity.
+    :   Creates a relation for an entity to a source entity.

         Parameters
         ----------